magepal/magento2-google-tag-manager/README.md

 Google Tag Manager makes running your digital marketing campaigns much easier when calibrating with multiple department and Ad agencies by making available the right set of tools so that everyone can get their job done quickly without relying on developers.

-Without having the all data you need at your finger tips your integration will become a difficult, time-consuming and messy since each developer will only focus on the current task at hand instead of focusing on writing reusable components for future integration.
+Without having the all data you need at your fingertips your integration will become a difficult, time-consuming and messy since each developer will only focus on the current task at hand instead of focusing on writing reusable components for future integration.

 Our extension provides a vast array of over 60 preconfigure data layer elements to make integrating your Magento store with any other third-party service a breeze using Google Tag Manager.
 Extracting, customizing and adding your own custom data from your Magento store to Google Tag Manager is as easy as 10 lines of code using our easy to customize APIs.

->:warning: Google Tag Manager 2.5.0 has some breaking changes to Enhanced Ecommerce.
-Please download the latest version of Enhanced Ecommerce 1.5.0 or greater from www.magepal.com account.
+>:warning: Google Tag Manager 2.6.0 has some breaking changes to Enhanced Ecommerce.
+Please download the latest version of Enhanced Ecommerce 1.6.0 or greater from www.magepal.com account.

 ### Why use our Google Tag Manager extension?